Blobfolio/cdtoc/README.md

 cdtoc = "0.1.*"
 ```

-The disc ID helpers require additional dependencies, so if you aren't using them, be sure to disable the default features (and add back any you _do_ want) to skip the overhead.
+The disc ID helpers require additional dependencies, so if you aren't using them, be sure to disable the default features (adding back any you _do_ want) to skip the overhead.

 ```toml
 [dependencies.cdtoc]